primodiumxyz/empires/README.md

 Once the game has finished and you would like to reset it for a new match, you can do so with the `Reset Game` cheatcode.
 Make sure to set an appropriate `gameStartBlock` when calling this cheatcode.

+### Cheatcodes

+Cheatcodes have different permissions (marked as "dev"/"admin"/"bearer").

+- `dev`: only available through `DevSystem`, meaning in non-production environments;
+- `admin`: only available to accounts with the `ADMIN` role;
+- `bearer`: requires a the bearer token to reach endpoints.